 The Cathedral is an exceptional expression of Romanesque culture and houses the sepulcher of San Geminiano, whose remains now lie inside the church.
 The sarcophagus of the Bishop, patron saint of Modena, is kept in a glass case and is opened in honour of his feast on January 31.

-On this occasion, the city wakes up with religious rituals and popular festivals: from early morning, stalls and religious parades in ancient costumes fill the streets of the historic centre of Modena.
+On this occasion, the city wakes up with religious rituals and popular festivals: from early morning, stalls and religious parades in ancient costumes fill the streets of the historic centre.

 The patron’s miracles are found depicted in paintings and sculptures, including the legend of the rescue of Modena from an invasion of the Huns thanks to a thick blanket of fog that hid the city.
 Or even the liberation from the devil of the daughter of Emperor Giovinian, thanks to the bishop.